• Home

 • As a tournament, we are not encouraging of any current Middle School student being forced to compete in Open (or even Novice) unless the coach believes it is in the student’s best interest and/or the student desires to do so.
 Unfortunately, we cannot guarantee that all M.S. divisions will “make” with sufficient entries.
 We will notify coaches prior to the tournament if we foresee collapses into other divisions.

 Middle School: We are again offering middle school divisions for most speech and debate events.
 Eligibility for the middle school divisions are students between fifth to eighth grades.
-Each division will have the appropriate number of elimination rounds and speaker awards (Except LD has no speaker awards).
+Each division will have the appropriate number of elimination rounds and speaker awards.
 We strongly encourage all middle school students to enter the middle school division.
 If a middle school debate division does not attract enough entries for an independent division, they will be collapsed into high school novice.
+If this happens by the initial registration date, coaches will be notified via Tabroom.com by early on October 16th.
 (Please note that collapsing divisions may happen before the release of first round if more drops occur that prevent a sufficiently sized division for competition.)
 Middle School debate will follow the same schedule as novice.

 Eligibility/Ethical Challenges: In the event that a coach, parent, or competitor believes that a student is competing in violation of the novice eligibility policy or is doing something else unethical, it is up to that chaperone or coach to present the evidence for that student’s disqualification to the tabulation room staff and within a reasonable timeframe prior to the end of the tournament.
 We will be asking students to digitally sign an honor code prior to the tournament.
 That honor code includes a statement that any novice competitors meet the requirements necessary for novice eligibility as well as other commitments to follow ethical competitive practices.
 We strongly prohibit any other behaviors that are ethically questionable.
 Violations may still be raised, but the tournament will only disqualify a student for violating the policy if sufficient evidence is presented by the individual making the challenge prior to the end of the student’s participation.
 Coaches or chaperones should accompany students to the tabulation staff or tournament directors in the event they are making an ethical challenge in a round.
 Also, please understand that when an ethical challenge is raised during a debate, the judge is obligated to stop the round and resolve the issue.
 The outcome of the ethical challenge (whether or not the student is found “guilty” of the act based on evidence resolves the decision of the round).
 Ethical challenges should only be raised in extreme instances and will be taken most seriously.